Get

 Image Credit: Todorean Gabriel, Shutterstock

-What Are the Signs of Iris Melanosis?
+What Are the Signs of Iris Melanosis In Cats?

 The pigmented “freckles” across a cat’s eyes are the first signs of iris melanosis, and they can be single or multiple.
 If you notice these pigmented spots, you’ll need to take your cat to the vet to determine if they have melanosis or melanoma, which is cancerous.
 Unfortunately, it can be difficult to know for certain, as in the early stages, the two look the same.
-It may be necessary for a veterinary ophthalmologist referral for diagnosis and sometimes for a biopsy, but there are some signs that will guide your vet’s diagnosis.
+It may be necessary for a veterinary ophthalmologist referral for diagnosis and sometimes for a biopsy, but there are some signs that will guide the vet’s diagnosis.

-Your vet will check for thickening pigment patches, which is a sign of melanoma.
-Sudden changes in color or thickness of the iris pigment may indicate cancer, but your vet will also look to see if the shape of the pupil has changed—which would indicate pressure from a tumor or glaucoma.
+The vet will check for thickening pigment patches, which is a sign of melanoma.
+Sudden changes in color or thickness of the iris pigment may indicate cancer, but the vet will also look to see if the shape of the pupil has changed—which would indicate pressure from a tumor or glaucoma.
 Glaucoma can develop secondary to tumor changes in the eye.
 Glaucoma is increased pressure within the eye and is a painful condition that needs prompt treatment.

-What Are the Causes of Iris Melanosis?
+What Are the Causes of Iris Melanosis In Cats?

 While iris melanoma can result from iris melanosis, it doesn’t always, and researchers still aren’t sure why.
 Genetics and environment likely play a role in the development of melanosis and melanoma, but research is still ongoing.